ArdentHQ/nova-enhanced-markdown/README.md

 }
 ```

 2. By default, this package only validates the attachment as an actual file.
-If you require more rules (let's say that you only want to accept images), define the rules with the `attachmentRules` method.
+If you require more rules (let's say that you only want to accept images), define the rules with the new `attachmentRules` method.

 ```php
 EnhancedMarkdown::make('Content', 'content')